 Google cares about on-page SEO signals when ranking pages, and if you want to get your content in front of more interested prospects, then you should too.

 Now, the Google algorithm changes a lot, and I’m not recommending only focusing on pleasing Google.
-Copyblogger has been promoting the importance of audience-first content since 2006, so when it comes to the content marketing services we offer clients, a valuable user experience is always going to take priority.
+Copyblogger has been promoting the importance of audience-first content since 2006, so when it comes to the on-page SEO services we offer clients, a valuable user experience is always going to take priority.

 You simply want to increase the chances of your great content reaching the right people.